Density theorems for intersection graphs of t-monotone curves: Introduction

 \begin{theorem} Let $F$ be a simple family of $n$ $t$-monotone curves in the plane with at least $\epsilon n^2$ disjoint pairs.
 Then there exists a constant $c_t$ that depends only on $t$, and two subfamilies $F_1,F_2 \subset F$, such that $|F_1|,|F_2|\geq \epsilon^{c_t} n$, and every curve in $F_1$ is disjoint to every curve in $F_2$. \end{theorem}

 Interestingly, Theorem \ref{main2} does not hold if one drops the simple condition.
-That is, there exists a family $F$ of $n$ 1-monotone curves in the plane, with at least $n^2/4$ disjoint pairs, such that for any two subsets $F_1,F_2\subset F$ of size $\Omega(\log n)$ each, there exists a curve in $F_1$ that crosses a curve in $F_2$.
+That is, there exists a family $F$ of $n$ 1-monotone curves in the plane, with at least $n^2/4$ disjoint pairs, such that for any two subsets $F_1,F_2\subset F$ of size $\Omega(\log n)$ each, there exists a curve in $F_1$ that crosses a curve in $F_2$ \cite{pachtalk}.

-While Theorem \ref{main2} is a new result, Theorem \ref{main1} is a special case of a theorem due to Fox and Pach.
-In \cite{fox}, Fox and Pach generalized Theorem \ref{first} to families of curves in the plane with the property that any two curves intersect at most a constant number of times.
+While Theorem \ref{main2} is a new result, Theorem \ref{main1} is a special case of a theorem due to Fox, Pach, and T\'oth.
+In \cite{fox}, Fox, Pach, and T\'oth generalized Theorem \ref{first} to families of curves in the plane with the property that any two curves intersect at most a constant number of times.
 Let us remark that our proof is conceptually simpler.